-The CA keys are destroyed through secure deletion from the primary and backup media, powering off and removing permanently any hardware modules the keys were stored on.
-These hardware modules are treated in a secure manner as described within documented key destruction internal procedures.
+The CA keys are destroyed through secure in a secure manner as described within documented key destruction internal procedures.
 Associated records are securely archived within LuxTrust premises.

 More than one member of the LuxTrust CSP (Board) makes authorisation of CA private key destruction and of assigned personnel in writing.